-I was amazing.
 I have forgotten the experience of riding and feeling the wind gently touching my skin.
-It’s much more cheaper, practical, easier to ride a bike to work than going with a car.
+It’s much cheaper, practical, and easier to ride a bike than a car.
 I was saving money on gas and I was also able to skip traffic and arrive at work in a much shorter period of time.

 Adopting the minimalist lifestyle comes with a lot of benefits, here are just a few:

-- Less stuff: It simply makes a lot more sense to endorse your favorite possessions and remove the ones you don’t need.
-Otherwise, it’s like keeping a pile of junk in your apartment, car, bag, wallet.
+Less stuff: It simply makes a lot more sense to endorse your favorite possessions and remove the ones you don’t need.
+Otherwise, it’s like keeping a pile of junk in your apartment.
 Less stuff means more space and more space gives you more room to breathe.

 At first glance, living a minimalist lifestyle looks really simple: You throw away 80% of your possessions and you can call yourself a minimalist.
 I wish it was that simple.
 The hardest part of this journey towards more focused and content lifestyle is conquering your mind.